EmmaMills101/Shell-Scripts/README.md

 If genomes are in .fna, update the script accordingly

 # amrfinder.sh
 Runs amrfinder on all assemblies in a folder.
-Script is made to use E. faecium chromosomal database.
-Update -O flag based on species, or remove the flag if no database exists (line 17).
-Usage is sh amrfinder.sh path/to/fastas.
-If genomes are in .fna, update the script accordingly
+Can handle both .fna and .fasta files.
+Usage sh amrfinder.sh -i /path/to/input_directory -o combined_output.tsv -O SpeciesDatabase.
+Please see the available chromosomal databases https://github.com/ncbi/amr/wiki/Running-AMRFinderPlus#--organism-option
 # combined_contigs.sh
 Combined all contigs in a assembly file, specifically a .fna, into 1 contig.
 If your assemblies end in .fasta or another extention please edit the script accordingly.